ComBin/puppet-opensearch/REFERENCE.md

 Data type: `Optional[String]`

-Path to a CA file which will be used to validate server certs when communicating with the Elasticsearch API over HTTPS.
+Path to a CA file which will be used to validate server certs when communicating with the Opensearch API over HTTPS.

 ##### <a name="api_ca_path"></a>`api_ca_path`

 Data type: `Optional[String]`

-Path to a directory with CA files which will be used to validate server certs when communicating with the Elasticsearch API over HTTPS.
+Path to a directory with CA files which will be used to validate server certs when communicating with the Opensearch API over HTTPS.

 ##### <a name="api_host"></a>`api_host`

 Data type: `String`

-Default host to use when accessing Elasticsearch APIs.
+Default host to use when accessing Opensearch APIs.

 ##### <a name="api_port"></a>`api_port`

 Data type: `Integer[0, 65535]`

-Default port to use when accessing Elasticsearch APIs.
+Default port to use when accessing Opensearch APIs.

 ##### <a name="api_protocol"></a>`api_protocol`

 Data type: `Enum['http', 'https']`

-Default protocol to use when accessing Elasticsearch APIs.
+Default protocol to use when accessing Opensearch APIs.

 ##### <a name="api_timeout"></a>`api_timeout`

 Data type: `Integer`

-Default timeout (in seconds) to use when accessing Elasticsearch APIs.
+Default timeout (in seconds) to use when accessing Opensearch APIs.

 ##### <a name="autoupgrade"></a>`autoupgrade`